 Research & writing

-I am an historian of northern North America (Canada) and the British Empire, with a particular focus on British Columbia in the nineteenth and twentieth centuries.
+I am an historian of northern North America (Canada) and the British Empire, with a particular interest in British Columbia in the nineteenth and twentieth centuries.

-I am also working on several other projects, including a mixed-genre exploration of trauma, the archive, and feminist history-writing, underpinned by an interest in methodological experimentation and imagination at the edges of disciplinary convention.
+My other projects include a mixed-genre exploration of trauma, the archive, and feminist history-writing, underpinned by an interest in methodological experimentation and imagination at the edges of disciplinary convention.

 Book cover of Laura Ishiguro's Nothing to Write Home About: British Family Correspondence and the Settler Colonial Everyday in British Columbia from UBC Press, 2019.
 Coloured archival image of a woman sitting on a rock overlooking the ocean, writing or drawing.My earlier research sought to understand the making of a settler colonial society in nineteenth- and early-twentieth-century British Columbia by investigating the local and trans-imperial stories, ideas, relationships, and experiences of white British families.
 Both deeply rooted in place and transnational in its framing, this work was situated at the intersections of a number of fields including British Columbian and Canadian colonial historiography, the new imperial history, and settler colonial studies.
 Underpinning my research and its interventions in these fields was my contention that everyday lives, family relationships, and societal formation are critical parts of settler colonial projects – political, intimate, foundational histories with enduring legacies that continue to structure British Columbia, Canada, and other settler colonial sites around the world today.